denten-books/plain-text/main.md

 [@szabo_formalizing_1997]."

-Both CITED and Smart Contracts were influential in developing a range of "solutions" in the late 1990s.
-"Method and System for Managing a Data Object so as to Comply with Predetermined Conditions for Usage" (US Patent #5,845,281 issued in 1998 is instructive in this regard.
-Greg Benson and Gregory H. Urich, both of Sweden, write:
+Both CITED and Smart Contracts were influential in developing a range of "solutions" in the 1990s.[^ln3-smart] "Method and System for Managing a Data Object so as to Comply with Predetermined Conditions for Usage" (US5845281, issued in 1998) is instructive in this regard.
+Greg Benson and Gregory H.
+Urich, both of Sweden, write:

 > The data object owner may want to have permanent secure control over how, when, where, and by whom his property is used.
 Furthermore, he may want to